WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/UseCases/use_case_1.md

 Building a water resources model to solve water management and planning problems requires acquiring input data that describe the system.
 In existing practices, once a modeler selects a model and identifies its required types of input data, they manually search for datasets that contain relevant data.
 Then a modeler manually maps out the term for each attribute in their model with equivalent attributes in other datasets to math them.

 ### Solution
 This use case shows how a modeler can use WaMDaM extensible Objects, Attributes, and controlled vocabularies to more readily and consistently identify available data from the 13 loaded datasets for WEAP and WASH models.
-Users can use identified data to expand existing WEAP and WASH model instances in the Lower Bear River Watershed Utah (light red in Figure 4) to the entire Watershed (darker red in Figure 4).
+Users can use identified data to expand existing WEAP and WASH model instances in the Lower Bear River Watershed Utah (light red in [the Bear River Figure](/UseCases/Application/#figure-2) to the entire Watershed (darker red in [the Bear River Figure](/UseCases/Application/#figure-2)).

 First, provide the model name (e.g., Dataset name is WEAP) and a min and max longitudes and latitudes of the study area (e.g., Box that includes Bear River Watershed).
 Second, execute the use case script that uses the registered controlled vocabularies to search for equivalent Attributes that have data values in all the datasets within the provided boundary.
 The script also identifies the list of Object Types and Attributes required by the model but do not have available data in WaMDaM database.